 Moving Off the Land explores “the ocean as a poetic, totemic, and natural entity, as a life source and home to a universe of beings.”
 Jonas’s video, performance, and installation works often exist in transit, and are translated and restaged into other mediums.

-Lighting designer: Jan Kroeze
+Lighting design by: Jan Kroeze

 Commissioned by TBA21–Academy, London